-During the 2018-2019 school year, the school provided multiple Discovery Days as an opportunity for students to gain knowledge of potential careers.
-Small groups of students along with teachers and staff travel to experience hands-on learning around self-selected career pathways of interest.
+The school district and the Tribal DOE collaborate to promote culturally relevant education.
+The Tribal DOE offers cultural information and programs providing enrichment to core and elective classes including field trip opportunities.
+During the 2018-2019 school year, the school provided Discovery Days as an opportunity for students to visit college campuses or receive unique training experiences.
+Small groups of students along with a teacher traveled to experience hands-on learning around self-selected pathways of interest.
+Personnel from the University of Idaho came to campus to provide training on computer coding.

-- The leadership team/core staff provide consistency and continuity for the school. - The Coeur d'Alene Tribal DOE supports student success both inside and outside the school. - Johnson O' Malley (JOM) grant provides a mentor for high school students focusing on college, career, and student success. - Imagine the Future grant collects data around student attendance, grades, and post-secondary education. - The Native American Career and Technical Education Program (NACTEP) provides assistance in career development, work readiness skills, internship/apprenticeship possibilities, and postsecondary education supports. - Employment of a social/emotional counselor provides individualized support for students. - In partnership with the Coeur d'Alene Tribe, the school now offers two periods per day of instruction in the Coeur d'Alene language. - Through a grant from the Tribe, a Tribal Juvenile Justice Officer provides some additional supports for students - School Board members do classroom walkthroughs and share feedback with staff. - Collaboration between the district, the high school and the Coeur d'Alene Tribe is ongoing. - Students and families in need of food receive supplies through the Backpack Program offered by the Second Harvest Food Bank. - All students receive free breakfast and lunch. - 28 district staff attended the Idaho Indian Education Summit in June of 2018. - 6 high school staff members attended the Idaho Indian Education Summit in June of 2019. - Mentorship is provided for new staff that includes a veteran teacher and an instructional coach. - Content assignments were provided for teaching staff along with 2 days of PD to allow more planning time for instruction and differentiation. - A daily Student Council homeroom is scheduled. - Aligned content specific preparation periods allow for professional development and mentorship.
+- The leadership team/core staff provide consistency and continuity for the school. - The Coeur d'Alene Tribal DOE supports student success both inside and outside the school. - NYCP grant provides afterschool opportunities for 7th and 8th grade students. - Imagine the Future grant collects data around student attendance, grades, and post-secondary education. - JOM grant assists students in grades 7-8 to be prepared for transition to high school. - Employment of a social/emotional counselor provides support for students. - Through a grant from the Tribe, a Tribal Juvenile Justice Officer provides additional supports for students. - School Board members do classroom walkthroughs and share feedback. - Collaboration between the district and the Coeur d'Alene Tribe is ongoing. - Students and families in need of food receive supplies through the Second Harvest Food Bank Backpack Program. - All students receive free breakfast and lunch. - District staff attended the Idaho Indian Education Summits in June of 2018 and 2019. - Mentorship is provided for new staff that includes a veteran teacher and an instructional coach. - Staff were given content assignments and 2 days of PD to allow more planning time for instruction and differentiation. - Content specific preparations periods are aligned in the master schedule to allow for professional learning community collaboration and mentorship.

-- We experience a high turnover rate in many positions including teachers and paraprofessionals.
-Higher paying jobs are available within the local area. - Hiring of staff is difficult; we hire staff members from a small and dwindling pool of candidates each year. - The number of substitutes available for both certified and classified positions is extremely limited.
-The communities experience a high rate of poverty. - With limited resources and personnel available, staff members are responsible for carrying out multiple jobs/duties simultaneously.
+- There is a high turnover rate in many positions including teachers and paraprofessionals.
+Higher paying jobs are available within the local area. - Hiring of staff is difficult; we hire staff members from a small and dwindling pool of candidates each year. - The number of substitutes available for both certified and classified positions is extremely limited. - The communities experience a high rate of poverty. - With limited resources and personnel available, staff members are responsible for carrying out multiple jobs/duties simultaneously.

-- Survey parents regarding how to most effectivity promote individual communication. - Continue to collaborate with the NNCTC (4th year of 5-year grant). - Continue to collaborate with the Tribal Youth Programs. - Work with the Tribal DOE to streamline collaboration - · Search for grant opportunities or other funding sources to provide needed facilities and positions. - Continue to promote the use of Fast Forward funds for high school/college credits.
+- Survey parents regarding how to most effectivity promote individual communication. - Continue to collaborate with the NNCTC (4th year of 5-year grant). - Continue to collaborate with the Tribal Youth Programs. - Continue to collaborate with the Tribal DOE. - Search for grant opportunities or other funding sources to provide needed positions. - Consider additional afterschool clubs for students.